Akash-Mittal/bp-wallet-grpc-spring/README.md

 * Wallet Server Deployed Local Machine -(4 GB RAM 4 Cores i5):
 * Wallet Server Deployed on other Machines:

-## Deduction on Number of Transactions per Request:

-* K Users Should Run Concurrently.
-* Each Kth User Can Spawn N number of New Concurrent Requests.
-* Each Nth Request can Spawn M number of Concurrent Operations(Rounds)
-* Total Number of threads will K x M x N (X Transaction Per Round avg 8)

 ### Future Aspirations.